 Young’s go-to remover is sodium percarbonate or SPC (the active ingredient in OxiClean powder).
 “Make a paste with water and dab at the stain, sparingly, with an eyedropper or a Q-tip, until the color fades away,” she suggests.
-The makers of OxiClean advise against letting the product dry on fabrics or carpet and suggest rinsing and blotting with a white towel until the stain is gone rather than letting the product dry.
+The makers of OxiClean recommend rinsing and blotting with a white towel until the stain is gone rather than letting the product dry.

 Denatured Alcohol and Vinegar

-Denatured alcohol can be effective too, says Young: Just rinse the stained area thoroughly, then dab with a little alcohol and blot.
-And finally, for any residual color that won’t budge after the stain is mostly gone, she swears by white vinegar.
+Denatured alcohol can be effective too, says Young.
+Just rinse the stained area thoroughly, then dab with a little alcohol and blot.
+And finally, she swears by white vinegar for any residual color that won’t budge after the stain is mostly gone.
 Her heat warning: “Never put anything in the dryer until you’re satisfied with the removal result, because heat will set a stain and then it’s all over.”

 For synthetic carpet, the pros at Lowes/STAINMASTER® Carpet recommend starting with salt.
 “Cover the stain with salt and leave it overnight.
 In the morning, scoop away as much salt as you can, then vacuum up the rest,” says Lowes’s Gary McCoy.
 If salt doesn’t do it, he recommends a detergent solution: a quarter teaspoon of mild liquid dish soap with one cup of warm water.
 Apply with a clean cloth, working outside the stain to its center.
 Let it soak in for at least five minutes, then blot dry and rinse with cool water.